KevinJChen/MCSemanticSegmentation/docs/final.md

 ### Our Model

-For our semantic segmentation problem, we used a neural network following the DeepLabv3 architecture pre trained on resnet 101 as our model of choice.
+For our semantic segmentation problem, we used a neural network following the DeepLabv3 architecture pre trained on resnet 101 as our model of choice with a focal loss function.

 #### Predicted Image